Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 - There are three levels of abstraction: VPC, subnet and network access level.
 - You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account.
 - You cannot tag a flow log.
-- After you've created a flw log, you cannot change its configuration; for example, you can't associate a different IAM role with the flow log.
+- After you've created a flow log, you cannot change its configuration; for example, you can't associate a different IAM role with the flow log.
 - Not ALL IP Traffic is monitored: internal traffic done by AWS mostly.

 # Scripting